When Togainu no Chi Reigned Supreme

-On Veteran Fan Posturing & Its Effects
+On Veteran Fan Posturing and Its Effects

 I want to make clear that I don't mention how long I've been a fujoshi or bygone days of certain online BL fan communities to brag or gatekeep.
 In many ways, I feel the need to constantly lay out my bonafides because the gatekeeping tendencies and implicit messages of exclusivity amongst veteran fujoshi when I stepped on the scene in the late aughts are a bigger part of the reason than I want to admit that I never graduated from forum lurker to forum poster back in the day.